zayenz/cp-2019-nmbr9/README.md

 Principles and Practice of Constraint Programming 2019.

 The code is located in the directory `code/` and is a CMake C++ 17 project.

+## Licenses

-The code is licensed under the MIT license.
+* The code is licensed under the MIT license.
+* The paper is licensed under CC-BY-SA-4.0.

+Relevant license texts are available in the subdirectories.

 ## Building and running the experiments